This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 A place to come back to

 Baddesley Clinton was the home of the Ferrers family for 500 years.

 Much of the house you see today was built by Henry Ferrers, a lawyer, diarist and antiquarian, in the late 1500s.

 The house was a sanctuary not only for the Ferrers family, but also for persecuted Catholics who were hidden from priest hunters in its secret hiding places during the 1590s.

-- Start your visit with an introductory talk at the front of the house (last entrance to house is 3.15pm) to find out more about the fascinating and unexpected stories Baddesley Clinton has to offer.
+- Start your visit with an introductory talk at the front of the house (last entrance to the house is 4.30pm) to find out more about the fascinating and unexpected stories Baddesley Clinton has to offer.

 - Finish by enjoying the delightful menu in the Barn Restaurant or find something to remember your day with, in our gift shop.

 Come back soon...We're open all year, except 24 and 25 December, so pop back to see the changing seasons in the gardens, or for one of our events.

 Come and stroll around the gardens at Baddesley Clinton - from the walled garden to the vegetable patch and beyond.

 We're now hiring - could you be our next Assistant Conservation & Engagement Manager?
 Apply here